scobru/shogun-core/README.md

 ## Browser Integration

-Shogun Core can be used directly in modern web browsers.
+Shogun Core can be used directly in modern web browsers through the specialized browser entry point.
 This makes it possible to create decentralized applications that run entirely from the client's browser.

 ### Setup